sebproell/4C/doc/readthedocs/about.rst

 Ready-to-use single-field solvers range from solid and structural mechanics over scalar transport all the way to fluid flow.
-Through partitioned or monolithic coupling of single-field solvers, either through volume-, surface-, or line-coupling on matching, non-matching or embedded meshes, multi-physics phenomena such as fluid-solid interaction (FSI), thermo-mechanics, or coupled scalar-solid-thermo systems can be tackled.
+Through partitioned or monolithic coupling of single-field solvers, either through volume-, surface-, or line-coupling on matching, non-matching or embedded meshes, multiphysics phenomena such as fluid-solid interaction (FSI), thermo-mechanics, or coupled scalar-solid-thermo systems can be tackled.
 Through its versatile library of constitutive laws,
 |FOURC| is well positioned for the analysis of biological tissue, all-solid-state batteries, or plasticity to just name a few.
 Besides classical FEM, cut finite element methods (CutFEMs) allow to treat embedded interfaces.